Our Research Team

 Rob Oats is a Senior Research Analyst for the Child and Family Translational Research Center.
 Rob has a M.A. in Educational Psychology from the University of Nebraska-Lincoln and has experience with the application and evaluation of behavioral-based interventions in educational and clinical settings.
 Rob has been involved with projects evaluating Boys Town Well-Managed Schools, In-Home Family Services, and Common Sense Parenting®.
 He is the editor of the Translational Research Center Newsletter, Data News You Can Use, and the annual Translational Research Center Applied Research Bibliography.

-Jay Ringle, M.A., Senior Research Analyst
+Jay Ringle, M.A., Research Supervisor

 Jay Ringle is a Senior Research Analyst for the Child and Family Research Center.
 Jay has a M.A. in Developmental Psychology from the University of Nebraska-Omaha.
 Jay has experience as a behavior interventionist in schools, research design, database development, and multivariate statistical analysis.